Written by Foring Huang, and published by Mathilda Wu

 Skipping the political and financial capital of Jakarta, we headed for a historical visit to Yogyakarta in Central Java, which houses most universities in Indonesia and it is the heart of Java's arts and cultures.
 As one of the highlights of our journey, Borobudur is one of the most remarkable Buddhist relics on earth, and also one of the most exquisitely built Buddhist temple complexes in Southeast Asia, apart from the Angkor in Cambodia and Bagan in Myanmar.

 Distant mountains are seen on the Borobudur

-As the sky gradually turned from complete dark to cerulean, and eventually a golden light streamed through the clouds and shone on the ancient Buddhist relics.
-People found the complex hides itself among the palm trees and is surrounded by fertile paddy field, and we started to get amazed at the marvelous panoramic view of the mountains and rice terraces.
+As the sky gradually turned from completely dark to cerulean, eventually a golden light streamed through the clouds and shone on the ancient Buddhist relics.
+People found the complex hides itself among the palm trees and is surrounded by fertile paddy fields, and we started to get amazed at the marvelous panoramic view of the mountains and rice terraces.

 Golden sunlight shining on the Buddha

 After enjoying the sunrise, we took an amble on the platform's walkway, our guide told us about the Buddhist legends behind those incredible stone carvings, and how residents in Java lived their lives 1000 years ago while we were walking by the vivid and story-telling reliefs.

 It's the best time to admire Borobudur in the early morning, with fewer tourists and much cooler temperatures, as well as the marvelous stone art, which makes the relics a wonderful choice for photographing.

 The Borobudur is a great place for photographing